aroberge/friendly-traceback-docs/docs/source/multiple_tracebacks.rst

 ``friendly_tb``, ``python_tb``, ``debug_tb``.
 Of these three, ``python_tb`` is designed to reproduce fairly accurately what would be seen if a program would be run without friendly-traceback.
-Still, it does include some minor differences depending on the context.
+In a few cases, it will have some minor differences compared with a normal Python traceback.

 In this section, we compare these three tracebacks with the normal Python traceback in three different settings: